MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/productivity-tools.md

 ### Challenges

-In the customer service industry, agents are expected to handle a large volume of customer issues and resolve them at quickly with high customer value and satisfaction while adhering to the process standards.
+In the customer service industry, agents are expected to handle a large volume of customer issues and resolve them quickly with high customer satisfaction value while adhering to the process standards.

 Whilst there are challenges such as: